vendia/blog/posts/2022-05-05-real-time-vs-analytical-data.md

 We hope this helped unravel the subtle differences between real-time data, operational data, analytical data, and streaming data, along with illustrating how important they all are to the success of modern organizations.
 While it comes in a few flavors, a couple things are clear—real-time data is a key driver of success for modern organizations and it's responsible for many of the conveniences we enjoy every day.
 Whether it's real-time operational data driving e-commerce transactions or real-time analytical data that companies use to make their most important decisions, real-time data is the critical, irreplaceable element.

 Real-time data can become even more valuable when it's shared and integrated across companies, clouds, and SaaS applications.
-Learn how that's now possible with a real-time data lake.
+Learn more about real-time data sharing in [What is Real-Time Data Sharing?](https://www.vendia.net/blog/what-is-real-time-data-sharing).